Recidvst/moby-dick-lorem-ipsum/README.md

 - Update to Nuxt 3 and updated static mode
 - Add a quote index page
 - Add numbers to quotes (matching index page)
+- Use @nuxt/svg module for SVG icons
+- Add localised head info for seo
 - Split moby/alice into two separate frontends - configure with local config file
 - Migrate analytics to Plausible?